yimk/python-distributed-file-system/README.md

   - I choose 2, as we can have unlimited number of client and always have limited number of file server.
 By doing that, we minimize the traffic between the servers.

 ## Locking
+- The Locking server enables client to lock a file in a given file server.
+When the file is locked, no person but the client who lock the file can access the file.
+The client will also be the only person that are able to unlock the file.

+## Caching
+I implemented caching in
+  - File Server: The file server will keep the data of maximum of 50 files in the memory.
+This optimise the speed of for the file server to read the file.
+  - Client: The client will keep the directories of maximum of 50 files in the memory.
+This reduces the traffic of the system as client do not have to communicate with the directory server as much as before.

+# Run the application